LoshakovaAnna/management-system/be/README.md

 + update file .env with mongo cred

-To run server use `npm run start`.
-Navigate to `http://localhost:50000/`
+To run server use `npm run start-dev`.
+Navigate to `http://localhost:5000/`

+To init Database with mock data use `npm run start-init-mock-db`.